Women as CEOs

 The proportion of women CEOs in limited liability firms has been steadily increasing, but at a very slow pace, and we are very far from gender parity.
 Slightly fewer than 14% of CEOs were women in 2000, compared to slightly more than 18% in 2023.

-The graph below ranks firms into 10 size deciles (1=smallest, 10=largest) based on their revenues in 2023.
-Just like the proportion of women on board, the proportion of women CEOs is lowest for the largest 10% of the firms.
+Just as the proportion of women on boards is lowest among the largest 10% of firms, the proportion of women CEOs is lowest among the largest 10% of firms.

-Listed firms tend to be larger than private firms, and, consistent with the grpah above, they have a low proportion of women CEOs.
+Listed firms tend to be larger than private firms, and they have a lower proportion of women CEOs.
 The proportion is still smaller than even in large private firms.
 Moreover, despite doubling over the past 20 years, the proportion is still in single digits.
 This is in stark contrast with the gender balance achieved on the boards of listed firms.